alexocode/talks/presentation.md

 ^
 - Each repository a full backup (with exceptions)
 - Communication between repositories
-- Possibel to do centralised approach
+- Possibel to do centralised approach (usual approach)

 ^
 Examples: Git, Mercurial